Why You’re Gaining Weight Even Through You’re Eating Well (Especially Over 35)

 A sluggish or inflamed gut can impact how your body processes food, stores fat, and regulates hormones.

-But this often makes things worse.
-Your body doesn’t feel safe so it holds onto energy (fat) even more.
+Your body doesn’t feel safe, so it holds on.

 Your body isn’t working against you.